 XRAY Investors Have Opportunity to Lead Dentsply Sirona Inc. Securities Fraud Lawsuit

-LOS ANGELES, June 17, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Dentsply Sirona Inc. ("Dentsply" or the "Company") (NASDAQ: XRAY).
+BENSALEM, Pa., June 24, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Dentsply Sirona Inc. ("Dentsply" or the "Company") (NASDAQ: XRAY).

 Class Period: June 9, 2021 – May 9, 2022